 With the increased availability of low-cost LLU services, the cost of two ADSL connections may be little different from maintaining a single line with some suppliers.
-By using more than one ADSL line, you have the option of using lower-priced ADSL connections with smaller usage allowances (by spreading usage across multiple connections).
+By using more than one ADSL line, you have the option of using lower-priced ADSL connections (by spreading usage across multiple connections).

 For more information on the available options, please read our dedicated Multiple ADSL Connections page.
 You can configure multiple lines in different ways, for example:

 - dedicating different lines to different PCs and devices

 - using true bonding, where two or more lines are combined.